 Some companies claim these transactions are not loans because the company is not obligated to exercise the option.
 They say the consumer might not owe anything if the property value goes down.
 But in reality, companies only offer these products for homes that are almost certain to increase in value.
-And the contract terms are often structured in a way that almost guarantees that the company will get its original payment to the consumer back even if the property value stays the same.
+And the contract terms are often structured in a way that almost guarantees that the company will get its original payment to the consumer back.